sqmedeiros/sblp2023-time-vs-energy/README.md

 Subfolder `slow` has the 10 slowest C++ solutions, while subfolder `fast` has the 10 fastest ones, and subfolder `lang` has 10 C++ solutions chosen at random.

+Moreover, in the folder of each CSES problem there are the following files related to energy measurements performed in two different machines (*HPTHINK* and *HPELITE*) by using different C++ flags (-O0, -O2 and -Os):
+- 1621-HPELITE-O0.csv
+- 1621-HPELITE-O2.csv
+- 1621-HPELITE-Os.csv
+- 1621-HPTHINK-O0.csv
+- 1621-HPTHINK-O2.csv
+- 1621-HPTHINK-Os.csv

-### Compiling/Running
+### Compiling/Running the C++ Solutions

+The files in this repository were compiled in a Linux/Ubuntu environment using versions of the `g++` compiler with support to the **C++17** standard.

 To start measuring the time/energy of the CSES solutions, the first step is to compile the measurement framework.
 You should enter the `RAPL` folder and type `make`.

-After this, you should enter a folder related to a CSES problem and type `make`.
+After this, you should enter a folder related to a CSES problem (e.g., *cses-1084_Apartments*) and type `make`.
-This will compile and run all solutions in the associated `slow`, `fast` and `lang` subfolders.
+This will compile and run all solutions for the given problem in the associated `slow`, `fast` and `lang` subfolders.

-After typing `make`, the following command will also be executed:
+After compiling a solution, and before running it, the following command will also be executed:
 ```
 sudo modprobe msr
 ```

+Such command enables us to read the RAPL energy measurements.

+When executing the outermost `Makefile` of a given problem, each solution of each subfolder (`slow`, `fast` and `lang`) will be compiled and then executed for each test file of the corresponding `test` subfolder.
+By default, we will run each solution ten times against the corresponding testset.

+The energy measurements of the solutions for a given problem will be stored in a .csv file whose name can be configured by changing the value of the variable `PROBLEM` in the first line of the corresponding outermost `Makefile`.
+By default, the results for a problem whose number is X will be saved in a file `X.csv`.
+For example, the energy measurements for *cses-1084_Apartments* will be stored in a file `1084.csv`.

+Each line of the .csv containg six columns related to the following information:

+Name of the executable file , PKG (Joules) , CPU (J) , GPU (J) , DRAM (J) , Time (ms)

+RAPL will also report values for the columns PKG and CPU, but the measurements related to GPU and DRAM may not be available in some machines.

+### Using the Analysis Script

 ## Suggested Reading